Xian Wu (吴贤)

 In preparation:

-Wu, X., A. T. Wittenberg, F. Zeng, B. G. Reichl, and F. Lu, 2024: Understanding the equatorial Pacific cold tongue bias via hierarchical coupled modeling, in preparation.
+Wu, X., A. T. Wittenberg, F. Zeng, B. G. Reichl, and F. Lu, 2025: Pinpointing sources of equatorial Pacific SST biases in a coupled GCM via surface flux adjustments, under GFDL internal review.

 Submitted or under review: